pinskylab/Clownfish_persistence/README.md

   * site_buffer_info.RData - provides maximum buffer to N and S of each site without overlapping shadows of other sites, for use in accounting for larval navigation in distances for kernel integration (produced by Site_widths_and_distances.R)
   * anems_APCL_and_not.RData - gives proportion anemones occupied by APCL and unoccupied by any clownfish averaged between 2015 and 2017 (produced by Density_dependent_scaling.R)
   * anems_APCL_and_not_by_year.RData - gives numbers and proportion of anemones occupied by APCL, other clownfish, and unoccupied in 2015 and 2017 (produced by Density_dependent_scaling.R)
-   * growth_info_estimate - parameter estimates for von Bertalanffy growth curve (produced by Growth_analysis.R)
+   * growth_info_estimate.RData - parameter estimates for von Bertalanffy growth curve (produced by Growth_analysis.R)
-  * recap_pairs_year - pairs of sizes for fish recaptured after about a year (produced by Growth_analysis.R)
+  * recap_pairs_year.RData - pairs of sizes for fish recaptured after about a year (produced by Growth_analysis.R)
-  * marked_fish - all fish that have been marked either via PIT tag or genotype (so have a fish_indiv) with their anem, dive, etc. info (produced by Clownfish_encounters.R)
+  * marked_fish.RData - all fish that have been marked either via PIT tag or genotype (so have a fish_indiv) with their anem, dive, etc. info (produced by Clownfish_encounters.R)
-  * encounters_list - marked fish re-organized into encounter histories for MARK (produced by Clownfish_encounters.R)
+  * encounters_list.RData - marked fish re-organized into encounter histories for MARK (produced by Clownfish_encounters.R)
-  * encounters_size_means_by_year - encounter histories with missing sizes filled in via growth curve projection or mean for pre-capture years (produced by Clownfish_encounters.R)
+  * encounters_size_means_by_year.RData - encounter histories with missing sizes filled in via growth curve projection or mean for pre-capture years (produced by Clownfish_encounters.R)
-  * encounters_size_0s - same as encounter_size_means_by_year but 0 instead of mean size in a year for the pre-capture years (produced by Clownfish_encounters.R)
+  * encounters_size_0s.RData - same as encounter_size_means_by_year but 0 instead of mean size in a year for the pre-capture years (produced by Clownfish_encounters.R)
+  * min_survey_dist_to_anems.RData - minimum distance from dive GPS tracks each year to capture anems for tagged fish (produced by AnemDistFromDiveTrack.R)
+  * encounters_dist.RData - encounter histories with distances to dive tracks (produced by AnemDistFromDiveTrack.R)
+  * encounters_dist_mean.RData - same as encounter_dist but with overall mean distance filled in for NAs (produced by AnemDistFromDiveTrack.R)
+  * encounters_dist_mean_by_year.RData - same as encounter_dist but with mean distance by year filled in for NAs (produced by AnemDistFromDiveTrack.R)

   * females_df_F.RData - raw and estimated scaled number of females at each site through time (produced by TimeSeriesPersistence.R)
   * best_fit_model_dfs - best fit model from mark-recapture analysis and data frames for plotting (produced by ClownfishMarkRecap.R)
   * model_comp_meanYsize_meanYdist - model comparison for mark-recapture models (produced by ClownfishMarkRecap.R)

 **Plots** - holds plots
+Plots that are actually produced by scripts that are tidied:
+Plots/DistFromTrackToAnems/Distance_to_marked_fish_capture_anems_allyears.pdf - histograms by year of minimum distance from divers to capture anems for marked fish

 * *TotalAnemsandProbHabSampled* - plots that show anemone counts across years, sites, and methods of assessing anemones; also shows plots of proportion habitat sampled (produced by Total_anems_proportion_hab_sampled.R)
 * *Growth* - plots that show sizes of fish recaptured after a year with the von Bertalanffy growth curve fit and distributions of von Bertalanffy parameters (produced by Growth_analysis.R)
 * *PhiandpEstimates* - plots showing survival and recapture probabilities (ones starting with surv_ or recap_ are most recent) (produced by ClownfishMarkRecap.R)